 He maintains membership in the American Psychological Association and the National Register of Health Service Psychologists.

 navigating complexity, building resilience

 Dr. Roseanne Middleton is a Licensed Psychologist who has been in private practice for over 20 years.
 She received her doctorate from Texas Tech University and completed a two-year internship at the Institute of Pennsylvania Hospital with specialized training in the treatment of trauma.
 Dr. Middleton’s therapeutic style was shaped by a background emphasizing psychodynamic and cognitive behavioral interventions focusing on the development of skills to improve psychosocial well-being and strengthen relationships.

-Dr. Middleton provides services for adults as well as older adolescents seeking treatment for a range of mental health concerns including Depression, Anxiety, Panic Disorder, Obsessive Compulsive Disorder, and Post Traumatic Stress Disorder (PTSD).
+Dr. Middleton provides services for adults ages 18+ seeking treatment for a range of mental health concerns including Depression, Anxiety, Panic Disorder, Obsessive Compulsive Disorder, and Post Traumatic Stress Disorder (PTSD).
 She specializes in treating individuals who have experienced trauma and problems forming or maintaining satisfying interpersonal relationships.
 In addition, Dr. Middleton focuses on treating couples to enhance communication and intimacy, as well as to negotiate the complexities of separation and divorce.

 Geriatric services are another facet of expertise.
 Dr. Middleton has considerable experience working with elderly patients who face unique challenges related to aging and the impact of physical and cognitive debility on emotional health.

 Dr. Middleton maintains membership in the American Psychological Association, the Maryland Psychological Association, and the National Register of Health Service Psychologists.
 She also serves on the Maryland Psychological Association's Public Education Committee.